morodan/jp_pdf/README.md

 `download.php` - will return the pdf file and delete it from server

 temporary files (html and pdf) will be saved in `tmp` folder and are automatically deleted when the pdf is downloaded.

+don't forget to set the rights for tmp folder

+`chmod 755 tmp`